 - Other Zoom security settings

 We’ve been working with Zoom + Brightspace for quite a while here at Meredith but we have a shiny new update!
 You now have a simple to use Zoom area to directly schedule your class Zoom meetings in Brightspace.

 How does this help my students?

 Associates a meeting with a specific course.
 The way this integration works is by associating a specific meeting with a specific course.
 There was really no way to do this before.

 Puts your course links in an easy place for students to find.
 You can put all your meeting links for the semester in one place!
 This should make it much easier for the students to find all the Zoom links they need instead of search around the whole course.

 Less confusing for you with links separated.
 It will also be less confusing as instructors to see what you have scheduled so far for your class.
 A long running list of everything on the Zoom portal page does not make it easy to see things at-a-glance.

-How to schedule a Zoom meeting from Brightspace
+How to schedule or import a Zoom meeting in Brightspace

 Luckily this is a pretty simple interface.
 The form to schedule a meeting has the exact same options as when you schedule a meeting from the Zoom web portal.
 But this video will walk through the features.